Carolyn L. Rose: Awards and honors

 In 1992, Rose won the Rutherford John Gettens Merit Award for contributions to the American Institute for Conservation.
 In 1996 and 1998, she received Exceptional Service Awards from the National Museum of Natural History.
 In 1996, Rose also received the Award for Outstanding Service as President of SPNHC.

 In 2001, Rose was awarded SPNHC's President's Award for distinguished service as President of SPNHC.
 In 2002, Rose was awarded SPNHC's Award for distinguished service and lifetime contribution to SPNHC's mission and values.

 Rose was awarded the President's Medal at George Washington University.
 George Washington University President Stephen Joel Trachtenberg described her as a "one-woman graduate school," due to having taught many ethnographic and archaeological conservators.

 Death and legacy

 Carolyn L. Rose died of cancer on August 29, 2002, in Washington, D.C.
 She is survived by her husband, mother, siblings, daughter, and grandchildren.
 The Society for the Preservation of Natural History Collections' highest honor – SPNHC Award – was renamed in Carolyn Rose's honor.
+In 2025, at the annual SPNHC meeting, the Carolyn L. Rose award was presented to Suzanne Boyer McLaren from the Carnegie Museum of Natural History.
 Dr. Hanna M. Szczepanowska dedicated her 2012 textbook, Conservation of Cultural Heritage: Key Principles and Approaches, in memory of Rose.